-Katz/Katz School/Mordecai D. and Monique C. Katz School of Graduate and Professional Studies The Katz School administers the AS in Management undergraduate program as well as multiple graduate programs.
+Katz/Katz School/Katz School of Science and Health The Katz School administers the AA in Liberal Arts and AS in Management undergraduate programs as well as multiple graduate programs.

 Local Local shuttles are vans which transport you between campus buildings (on Beren only) and to nearby transit hubs and large intersections (near Beren and near Wilf).